Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Thawed Gaussian wavepacket dynamics

 \subsection{Local cubic variational TGWD}

-In contrast to Heller's original TGWD, which relies on the local harmonic approximation for the potential, the variational TGWD is hard to evaluate in practice because expectation values $\langle\hat{V}^{(j)}\rangle$ typically cannot be obtained analytically.
+Compared with Heller's original TGWD, the variational TGWD is hard to evaluate in practice because expectation values $\langle\hat{V}^{(j)}\rangle$ typically cannot be obtained analytically.
 However, as we have just shown, to go beyond Heller's method, the variational TGWD must be combined with a more accurate than a local harmonic approximation for $V$.
 Then the effective quadratic potential $V_{\text{eff}}$ will, obviously, differ from the approximate potential $V_{\text{appr}}$.
-The simplest possible choice for $V_{\text{appr} }$ that still permits evaluating the expectation values analytically is the \emph{local cubic approximation}
+An obvious and the simplest possible choice for $V_{\text{appr}}$ that still permits evaluating the expectation values analytically is the \emph{local cubic approximation}